sofa-framework/SofaPython3/docs/sphinx/source/content/Compilation.rst

 Out-of-tree build
 *****************

-As detailed above in the :ref:`prerequisites`  section, you must have an installed version of SOFA in order to compile the SofaPython3 plugin *out-of-tree*.
+As detailed above in the :ref:`compilation.prerequisites`  section, you must have an installed version of SOFA in order to compile the SofaPython3 plugin *out-of-tree*.
 Not only must the sources be compiled following the SOFA documentation, but you have to make sure to have an **install** directory, i.e. to execute the installation (e.g. by runnin the command ``cmake --install .`` from the SOFA build directory)

 Once done, export the installation path of SOFA inside the ``SOFA_ROOT`` environment variable.
 For example,